 The Chipping Norton Lakes also has a number of walkways.
 A highlight is the Lake Moore Walk starting at Chauvel Park and following the lake's scenic foreshore to Haigh Park.
 The 45 minute return trip is approximately 3.2 km and is mainly flat and paved.

 Watercraft are permitted on Chipping Norton Lake and Lake Moore, however, a strict speed limit of eight knots applies.

 The Lakes Boatshed

-Chipping Norton Lakes features a community building that can be hired by residents or groups.
+Chipping Norton Recreation Centre (The Lakes Boatshed) features a community building that can be hired by residents or groups.